emmahewson/mp2_travel_quiz/TESTING.md

 There were no errors or warnings on 404.html.

-As well as the above amendments I also made sure that there was placeholder text in the headings and images which would later be populated by the JavaScript based on the user answers.
-Having empty headings, buttons and no 'src' for images caused issues with accessibility testing during the development process and so I included these in the final code.

 #### **Wave Web Accessibility Results Post-Fix**

 <details><summary>Wave Web Accessibility Final Results - index.html</summary>